yodaos-project/yoda-book/en/guidance/01-build-your-first-app.md

 ## Program entry: Main function

-For YodaOS, each application is a [CommonJS](https://nodejs.org/docs/latest/api/modules.html) module.
-Every CommonJS module will have a reference to `module.exports`, and the application of YodaOS is the same.
+For YODAOS, each application is a [CommonJS](https://nodejs.org/docs/latest/api/modules.html) module.
+Every CommonJS module will have a reference to `module.exports`, and the application of YODAOS is the same.
 His main entry is a function that receives a `activity` as a parameter via `module.exports`.

 ```javascript
 Module.exports = function main (activity) {